-When adding a new staircase to a property, it’s extremely important you adhere to UK commercial and residential building regulations.
+When adding a new staircase to a property, it’s extremely important that you adhere to UK commercial and residential building regulations.
 Not doing so could result in your staircase being unsafe to use, which in turn can lead to expensive alterations or even legal trouble.

 At Stairway Joinery, we’re happy to answer your questions and offer advice specific to your situation.
 You can get in touch online or by calling us on 01202 622826.